 Community Chapel and Bible Training Center

 Community Chapel was a Pentecostal church south of Seattle that rejected the Christian doctrine of the Trinity.
 I was a member of it from 1978 to 1988.
 When I joined, I thought it was one of the best churches in the world, but to my bewilderment it split in 1988 while embroiled in several horrible scandals.
-It saw most of its members scatter to the winds and became a mere shell of its former self before dissolving completely in 2006.
+It had already seen most of its members scattered to the winds before it closed completely in 2006.

-In the past, as I resolved the questions I was left with after the Chapel collapsed, writing about them extensively in forums for ex-Chapel members and debating with those fellow ex-members the conclusions I arrived at, by necessity I found myself concentrating more and more on showing how and why the Chapel was so wrong.
-While that was very fruitful for my thought in some respects, I've found polemics are not very nourishing if made the primary focus of one's spiritual life.
-For the past few years, I've found myself thinking it is better—while still being mindful of the lessons I learned at the Chapel about the damage false doctrine does—to concentrate on showing what is true instead.
+In the past, as I resolved the questions I was left with after the Chapel collapsed, and as I progressed in understanding how I could have been so susceptible to its fanatical, isolating beliefs, I spent a lot of time debating with fellow ex-Chapel members about my conclusions, which by necessity of course involved very specific, explicit criticism of the Chapel's doctrine.
+While that was very fruitful for my thought in some respects, I've found polemics are not very nourishing if made the chief activity of one's spiritual life.
+For the past few years, I've found myself thinking it is better—while still being mindful of the lessons I learned at the Chapel about the damage false doctrine can do—to concentrate on showing what is true instead.
 Here are two sites where I try to do that:

 - I Believe in the Holy Trinity—a site that affirms an important doctrine that the Chapel misled me into thinking false.

 - "Arrive Without Traveling"—my blog about topics in Christian life and faith that I currently find interesting.